-EU proposes yearly rule-of-law 'reviews'
+EU proposes yearly rule of law 'reports'

 The clash with Hungary and Poland has seen them protest that judicial affairs are purely internal matters under EU law.

-But the commission disagreed with that on Wednesday.
+But the commission disagreed with that.

 "The court has established that although the organisation of justice in the member states falls within national competence, member states must comply with EU law obligations when exercising that competence," it said, referring to a verdict earlier this month by the EU Court of Justice on Poland.

-Other new ideas included creating a dedicated "working group" of member states' officials in the EU Council to prepare regular rule-of-law talks by ministers.
+Other new ideas included creating a dedicated "working group" of member states' officials in the EU Council to prepare regular rule of law talks by ministers.

 They also included potential "new mechanisms" by 2020 to prevent lawless administrations from abusing EU subsidies.

-The Hungary and Poland sanctions process, known as 'Article 7' by reference to the EU treaty clause which underpins it, is unlikely to end in punitive measures because Hungary and Poland or their friends could veto action.
+The Hungary and Poland sanctions process, known as 'Article 7' by reference to the EU treaty clause which underpins it, is unlikely to end in punitive measures because Hungary, Poland, or their friends, such as Lithuania, could veto action.

 It has created a wider political backlash in which central European states accused the EU mainstream of trying to bully them into submission.

-It also became a factor in the commission presidency race, with Poland and others letting it be known they would not support Timmermans, who has so far spearheaded the rule of law efforts at commission-level.
+It also became a factor in the commission presidency race, with Poland and others letting it be known they would not support Timmermans, who has spearheaded previous rule of law efforts at commission-level.

-Wednesday's proposal took a conciliatory approach to the situation.
+Wednesday's proposal took a conciliatory approach.

 The idea was "to ensure a swift de-escalation or exit perspective from the formal rule of law process, as soon as the member state concerned has taken the steps required to restore respect for the rule of law", the commission said.